Study: Nurses Dont Spend Enough Time on Resident Care

 Posted by PKSD Law Firm on Jun 12, 2015 in Nursing Homes and Elder Rights

 When your loved one is residing in an assisted living facility, you expect that they are receiving the highest level of care and that they are the main priority of the staff.
 Unfortunately, that is not always the case.

-If you or a loved one falls victim to nursing home abuse or neglect, call PKSD at 877-877-2228.
+If you or a loved one falls victim to nursing home abuse or neglect, call a personal injury attorney from PKSD at 877-877-2228.
 As Wisconsins largest nursing home abuse and neglect law firm, we have the resources and passion to help you get the justice you deserve.

 A recent study conducted by researchers affiliated with the University of New Brunswick in St. John shows that nurses and care providers spend less than half of their time tending to residents.

 The study found that they spend the majority of their time, as much as 53.7 percent, performing non-care related tasks.